 3. VirtualPlant Citations.
 VirtualPlant and its tools have been cited or referenced in 50 publications since June 2006, when it was made public during the International Conference of Arabidopsis Research (ICAR).
 Fig. X shows a linear trend representing an increase in the number of publications that cite VirtualPlant, thus representing the growing impact VirtualPlant is having on the plant community since its release.
 Data for the graph was collected from Google Scholar.
 All publications that cite VirtualPlant [1], Sungear [16] or simply use “www.virtualplant.org” in their text were counted.
 A closer look identified which tool on VirtualPlant was used in the analysis, and this information is represented in the color codes shown in Fig. X.

-Expected Scientific Value for the Future: With the inclusion of more species, we expect VirtualPlant to have an even broader impact to the plant community.
-Tools created in VirtualPlant are being designed to be modular such that they can be used independently.
-The advantage of this approach is that it makes it easy for us to share and make the popular tools available in other forms.
+Expected Scientific Value for the Future: With the inclusion of more species, we expect VirtualPlant to have a multiplicatively broader impact to the plant community, because translational studies will become the norm.
+In addition, VirtualPlant’s tools can be incorporated into other systems.
 For example, we recently worked with iPlant to create a stand-alone version of BioMaps to be integrated into the iPlant Discovery Environment where the tools will be available to all Discovery Environment users.
-The second advantage of the modular nature of the VirtualPlant platform is the separation of “Microarray Processing” from “Network Analysis”, which has enabled VP to grow and thrive as new forms of expression data evolve (e.g. RNA-Seq), and will enable it to support future changes in data types.
+Finally, VirtualPlant separates “Microarray Processing” from “Network Analysis”, enabling VP to grow and thrive as new forms of expression data evolve (e.g. RNA-Seq), and will enable it to support future changes in data types.

 Section 2: VirtualPlant: Enabling Translational Research.
 Rationale: Agronomically important plant species have now been inducted into VirtualPlant including Rice and Maize.
-While integrating this data, we also created new ways to support plant biologists to perform cross-species comparisons when analyzing their data.
+While integrating this data, we also created new ways to support plant biologists in their efforts to perform cross-species comparisons when analyzing their data.
 Such comparisons are critical to leverage the large amount of genome interaction information available in some of the model plant species, such as Arabidopsis thaliana and Oryza sativa.
 To demonstrate how these new databases and tools can be used to translate knowledge from one species to another, especially to leverage Arabidopsis data for translational studies in crops, we perform a case study using a publicly available microarray dataset in Maize.
 We selected the dataset from Yang et al. 2011 [22] that discovered sensitive gene expression biomarkers for the in planta nitrogen status of maize.
 To illustrate the cross-species functionality, we present a concise step-by-step walkthrough of a VirtualPlant analysis for this Maize dataset and its comparison to Arabidopsis.

 A Case study of Maize Translational Networks derived from VirtualPlant.